hongliye7458/hongliye7458.github.io/seminars.md

 permalink: /seminar/
 ---

-## Riemannian Geometry Seminar
+#### Seminar: Riemannian Geometry
+This seminar, held by Bochen Liu at SUSTech in Fall 2025, doesn't have a digital record; it mainly covers chapters 1-7 of the reference book.

 Reference:

 Do Carmo – *Riemannian Geometry*

-Topics:

-- Levi-Civita connection
-- geodesics
-- curvature
+#### Seminar: Geometric models and their additive engineering
+The specific schedule of this seminar can be seen [here]{https://sustech-topology.github.io/undergrad/25fal}.

-## Riemann Surfaces Seminar
+#### Seminar: Riemann Surfaces
+The specific schedule of this seminar can be seen [here]{https://sustech-topology.github.io/undergrad/}.

 Reference:

-Forster – *Lectures on Riemann Surfaces*
+Otto.
+Forster. – GTM81 *Lectures on Riemann Surfaces* Rick.
+Miranda. - *Algebraic Curves and Riemann Surfaces*